egeexyz/terraform-deploy-fargate/README.md

 This file contains the Elastic Container Service cluster, the ECS task definitions, and the ECS service definitions.
 The task and service definitions are specific for my particular use case when crafting this reference module.
 The resulting services are:

 * [Website](https://github.com/Egeeio/egeeio-website/tree/emberjs) running on EmberJS in development mode
-* NodeJS webserver serving up a [game](https://github.com/egee-irl/jumper) written with PhaserJS
+* [Game](https://github.com/egee-irl/jumper) written with PhaserJS served up on NodeJS http-server
 * [Discord bot](https://github.com/Egeeio/suzy/tree/typescript) written in TypeScript connecting to my Discord server

 Each of these services have their own CI/CD pipelines that create Docker images which are stored in ECR as a result of the creation of a Git tag.
 You can view the repositories of each service by clicking on the links above.